 Q. How do we get started?

-A. Let’s start with my complimentary initial consultation over the phone, Skype, Google Hangouts, or Facebook video calling and then an on-site, no obligation consult which typically lasts an hour.
+A. Let’s start with my complimentary initial consultation over the phone, or via video using Skype, Google Hangouts, Google Duo, WhatsApp or Zoom and then an on-site, no obligation consult which typically lasts an hour.
 This is the opportunity for me to visit with you in your space of need and discuss options, goals, and scheduling.
 It’s also a chance for us to decide if we’re comfortable with each other and think we’ll make a good team.
 It’s understandable that a good number of those considering getting organized are completely overwhelmed.
 Getting started can be the biggest challenge you’ll face but I am there to support you and your goals 100%.
 Most clients are amazed and delighted at how much we accomplish in our first hands-on session and that gives them the confidence and hope needed to realize their aspirations.

 Q. What are your rates?